 Employment types in Sweden

-You must decide what employment position you want to apply for in Sweden.
+You should decide what employment position you want to apply for in Sweden.
 Your salary and conditions of employment vary depending on where you are employed.
 You can be employed directly at a workplace in Sweden or through a recrutiment agency.

 If you are planning to work in Sweden for a short period, it may be simpler to go through a temporary employment agency or a recruitment agency There are many different Swedish and foreign agencies.